What Are MS4s in Stormwater Management? Operator’s Guide

 • Swales

-Since a municipal facility does not treat MS4s, it is very important that only stormwater discharge and no “illicit discharge” flows through MS4s.
+Since municipal facilities do not treat MS4s, it is very important that only stormwater, not “illicit discharge,” flows through MS4s.

 Acquiring an NPDES for MS4 Discharge